 An online collection of pieces handpicked to make getting dressed easy (and stylish), IMBY offers pieces from a variety of designers, all at a reasonable price point.
 I've gotten to know the owner, Sara, through my "slow fashion" journey and her passion for the movement is contagious.

 Sancho's Dress: $-$$

-Inspired by (and handmade in) Ethiopia, Sancho's Dress creates pieces that capture the beauty of the culture they were made in.
-They make everything from tops, dresses and bottoms to handbags, scarves and even socks.
+A UK based shop, Sancho's Dress curates affordable, ethically made pieces that capture the beauty of the culture they were made in and empower the artisans behind their pieces.
+They sell everything from basic tops, dresses and bottoms to handbags, scarves and even socks.

 With everything from basics to business professional, Brass Clothing is an online curated capsule wardrobe with high quality pieces.

 Deemed "the last dress you'll ever need", Sotela makes minimal, chic dresses meant to fit your body throughout the many phases of a woman's life.

 Loomstate sells tees, tanks, and sweatshirts made from organically grown cotton, and is well known in the "corporate" world as the "base tee" for logos and uniforms.
 However, you don't have to be a company to buy from them.